EpiModel/EpiModelHIV-Template/R/Z-calibration/README.md

 of this step is planned by the user.
 And an automated one leveraging [swfcalib](https://github.com/EpiModel/swfcalib).

-## General consideration

-Our models are calibrated in two part.
-The first one before PrEP is initialized and a second one after.
-In between, the `workflow-restart_point.R` script is used to select a good restart point.
-This approach allow us not to re-simulate the 60 year burn-in period for each simulation.

 ## Manual calibration

 For this one we use the *manual_calib_* workflows.
 The idea is to: